dwarvesf/WeAreHiring/apprentice/batch-of-2022.md

   - career
   - hiring
   - apprenticeship
-title: Dwarves Foundation Apprenticeship Batch Of 2022
+title: "Dwarves Foundation Apprenticeship: Batch Of 2022"
+short_title: Batch of 2022
 date: 2022-09-23
 description: "It’s our second attempt rolling out this program.
 But the motivation stays the same: Accelerating someone’s current software development skillset."
 authors:
 - duy
-- nikki
+- nikkingtr
 ---

 ![](assets/dwarves-foundation-apprenticeship-batch-of-2022_78a3d92a37a80df03892be456361742e_md5.webp)